rainlanguage/specs/rainlang.md

 that will run to create the items on the left.

 The default case is unnamed stack items which are denoted by `_`.

+> 🤔 Unlearning 🤔
+>
+> The end of a line in Rainlang is denoted by a comma `,` rather than newline
+> whitespace characters.
+This allows for compact "one liners" where a single line
+> of text is interpreted as several lines of Rainlang code.
+For CLI interfaces,
+> tweets, and other space constrained environments, this may be important to
+> concisely represent a stack/concept without awkward escape characters etc.
+>
+> EOL whitespace characters can also change based on operating system and
+> environment configuration.
+Removing potentially ambiguous syntactically
+> significant whitespace from the definition of "a statement" or even "a line"
+> allows for simpler implementations and more compact expressions.
+>
+> To state it another way, the EOL character of the medium the Rainlang
+> expression is written in (context dependent whitespace defined by environment)
+> is different to the EOL character that defines LHS/RHS pairings
+> (unambiguous character defined by Rainlang).

 Words on the RHS _reference_ some compiled solidity code in the interpreter.
 The metadata about the compiled code informs Rainlang how each word reads and writes